rokath/trice/docs/TriceUserGuide.md

 ####  2.4.3. <a name='CommunicationPorts'></a>Communication Ports

 * For RTT the [SEGGER](https://www.segger.com/downloads/jlink/) source is already included.
 See [./TriceOverRTT.md](./TriceOverRTT.md) for more info.
-  * If RTT is supported no hardware specific adaptions needed and it is the fastest possible data transfer.
+  * If RTT is used, no hardware specific adaptions needed and it is the fastest possible data transfer.
   * The direct trice mode (`TRICE_STACK_BUFFER`) is usable also inside interrupts and recommended for RTT.
+The single trice execution is a bit longer then, but the log is completely done in one shot.
 * For UART transfer add UART write functionality.
 The deferred mode is recommended for UART transfer.
+* It is possible to log over several channels parallel and to select an ID range for each channel.
 * An additional device, like local file, GPIO pin or SPI, is possible by providing an appropriate write functionality.
 * See also [./TriceOverOneWire.md](./TriceOverOneWire.md).